FarhatBuet14/Classifying-stages-in-the-gonotrophic-cycle-of-mosquitoes/README.md

 ## How To Run

+#### * Dataset

+Download the dataset from [here](https://drive.google.com/drive/folders/1PkaNq0hh7OimMKJmGqwa0y2gQbkGRbOO?usp=sharing) and place the *data* folder in the current directory.
+It has a *data.npz* file containing all the images - training (with augmentation), validation and the test dataset.
+The size of this file is 1.88GB.

 #### * Training

 For Training run the *train.py* and provide a model name i.e. *EfficientNetB0*.
 ~~~~{.python}
 python train.py --name EfficientNetB0